 In 2006, Sine Nomine named Paul Cienniwa artistic director.
 Cienniwa's artistic vision continued our development as an early music choir not afraid to premiere the works of contemporary composers.
 During his seven year tenure, Sine Nomine had the privilege of collaborating with the New Bedford Symphony Orchestra, Providence College and was invited to perform at numerous community events including the Warren Walkabout and New Bedford's AHA Night.
 Cienniwa was also the founding director of Newport Baroque, an organization with which we enjoyed several exciting collaborations.

 Joseph Fort was named Artistic Director in 2013.
 Under his leadership, we actively pursued new commissions and meaningful collaborations.
 We presented the kickoff concert celebrating the city of Dartmouth's 350th Anniversary, and gave a rare litugical performance of Sergei Rachmaninoff's All-Night Vigil, Op.
 37 at St. Michael's Ukranian Orthodox church as part of their evening service.
 In 2015, Fort was appointed Director of the Chapel Choir, Organist, and Lecturer for the Music Department at King’s College, London.

 In the fall of 2015, we welcomed our fourth artistic director, Daniel P. Ryan, whose vision inspired ever more innovative collaborations.
-Ryan's debut concert boasted the world premiere of a newly commissioned work, and in 2016, we offered a ground breaking performance of Orazio Vecchi's 16th century madrigal comedy, L'amfiparnaso joined by a troupe of masked commedia dell'arte actors.
-Ryan worked to cultivate ties with local artists, musicans and cultural organizations to further enrich our community.
+Ryan's debut concert boasted the world premiere of a newly commissioned work, and in 2016, we offered a ground breaking performance of Orazio Vecchi's 16th century madrigal comedy, L'Amfiparnaso, joined by a troupe of masked commedia dell'arte actors.
+Ryan worked to cultivate ties with local artists, musicians and cultural organizations to further enrich our community.
 Ryan was named Director of Choral Activities at Clark University in 2017.